 On an longer-range annualized basis, Duke's endowment has beaten a traditional 70 percent stock/30 percent bond portfolio, generating a 10.6 percent return on a 10-year annualized basis for fiscal year 2013.

 Universities, under the "endowment model," have become known for investing more heavily in alternative, more illiquid assets, including private equity, real estate and hedge funds, to generate above-market returns.
-The value of Duke's investments in alternatives represented nearly half the value of its total investments in 2013.
+The value of Duke's holdings in alternative assets represented nearly half the value of its total investments in fiscal year 2013.